neondatabase/website/content/docs/reference/oauth-integration.md

 - `grant_type`: set this to `authorization_code` to indicate that you are using the [Authorization Code grant type](https://oauth.net/2/grant-types/authorization-code/)
 - `code`: the authorization code returned from the previous step

-The response object will contain an `access_token` field value to send API calls on behalf of your users.
-You do that by passing it in the `Authorization` header of the HTTP request when sending requests to Neon's API.
+The response object includes an `access_token` value, required for making requests to the Neon API on your users' behalf.
+This value must be supplied in the Authorization header of the HTTP request when sending requests to the Neon API.

 ## Example apps